lileicc/cmu11737_multilingual_nlp_2023fall/assignment/assignment1_mt/README.md

 With slight modifications in the script, you can obtain predictions for the test set.
 These prediction files need to be submitted to the kaggle leaderboard and can be converted to a CSV format compatible for submission using the `convert_to_csv.py` script.
 The benchmark submission for this baseline is titled `test-flores-prediction.csv` on the leaderboard.
 Please name your submission `<andrew_id>-flores`.

-# Improving Multilingual Transfer
+# Improving Multilingual Training and Transfer

+## Better Language-specific Architectures
+There are many ways to improve the design of model architecture.
+One key bottleneck for multlingual modelling is the language interference in neural models.
+Yuan et al [1] develops a massive multiway detachable model (LegoMT).
+Fan et al [2] and Costa-jussà et al [3] uses mixture-of-expert models (MoE) for multilingual MT.
+[4] introduce better training strategy for routing in experts.
+Lin et al [5] develops multilingual MT models to alliviate the interference explicity with learned langauge-specific sub-networks (LaSS).

+Adapter  [6] [7] is a general method that introduces a new small set of parameters to the model when finetuning, leaving the original parameters fixed.
+Adapter finetuning has been shown to improve the performance of multilingual models when finetuning in new languages.
+Zhang et.
+[8] propose adding language-aware modules in the NMT model.

 ## Data Augmentation
 Extra monolingual data is often helpful for improving NMT performance.
+Specifically, back-translation [9,10] has been widely used to boost the performance of low-resource NMT.
+Creating mix-coded data for multilingual training is particularly useful, as in mRASP [11] and Xia et al. [12].

+## Better Training Objectives
+Pan et al [13] develops contrastive learning for multlingual many-to-many translation (mRASP2).
-Specifically, back-translation [2,3] has been widely used to boost the performance of low-resource NMT.
-A closely related method, self-training, is recently proven to be effective as well [4].
-Recently, several methods have been proposed to combine different methods of using monolingual data with multilingual training.
-Xia et al. [5] explores several different strategies for modifying the related language data to improve multilingual training.
-[6] adds a masked language model objective for monolingual data while training a multilingual model.
+[14] adds a masked language model objective for monolingual data while training a multilingual model.

+## Using Pre-trained Language Models
+Yang et al [15] uses a pre-trained BERT model in machine translation.
+Sun et al [16] combines a pre-trained multlingual BERT and multlingual GPT together and obtains a stronger mutlingual MT model.
+Liu et al [17] is another way to pre-train a sequence-to-sequence model using raw data and further fine-tune on mutlingual parallel data for translation.

+## Better Word Representation or Tokenization
+Vocabulary differences between the low-resource language and its related high-resource language is an important bottleneck for multilingual transfer.
+Xu et al [18] formulates the vocabulary learning as an optimal transport problem.
+Wang et al [19] propose a character-aware embedding method for multilingual training.
+For morphological rich languages, such as Turkish and Azerbaijani, it is also useful to use the morphology information in word representations [20].

+Recently, several approaches are proposed to improve the word segmentation for standard NMT models [21], [22].
+It is possible that these improvements would be helpful for multilingual NMT as well.

 ## Choosing Transfer Languages
 For the provided multilingual training method, we simply use a closely related high-resource language as a transfer language.
 However, it is likely that data from other languages would be helpful as well.
-Lin et al. [7] has done a systematic study of choosing transfer languages for NLP tasks.
-There are also methods designed to choose multilingual data for specific NLP tasks [8].
+Lin et al. [23] has done a systematic study of choosing transfer languages for NLP tasks.

-## Better Word Representation or Segmentation
-Vocabulary differences between the low-resource language and its related high-resource language is an important bottleneck for multilingual transfer.
-Wang et al [9] propose a character-aware embedding method for multilingual training.
-For morphological rich languages, such as Turkish and Azerbaijani, it is also useful to use the morphology information in word representations [10].

-Recently, several approaches are proposed to improve the word segmentation for standard NMT models [11, 12].
-It is possible that these improvements would be helpful for multilingual NMT as well.

-## Better Modeling
-You can also improve the NMT architecture or optimization to better model data from multiple languages.
-Wang et al. [13] propose three strategies to improve one-to-many translation, including better initialization and language-specific embedding.
-Zhang et.
-[14] propose adding language-aware modules in the NMT model.

 ## Efficient Finetuning
-While pretrained multilingual models are generally more data-efficient efficient than bilingual models trained from scratch, they are still relatively data-hungry and can result in poor performance in extremely low-resource settings.
-Recently several approaches have been proposed to improve both data and parameter efficiency of pretrained machine translation models.

-Adapter finetuning [15] is a general method that introduces a new small set of parameters to the model when finetuning, leaving the original parameters fixed.
-Adapter finetuning has been shown to improve the performance of multilingual models when finetuning in new languages [16].

-Prefix-tuning [17] is an alternative finetuning paradigm that adds a parametrized prefix to inputs (embeddings) to the model and trains these prefixes, leaving the original model parameters fixed.
-Prefix-tuning can be even more parameter and data-efficient than adapter finetuning [18], but little research has been done in applying prefix-tuning to machine translation.
+Prefix-tuning [24] is an alternative finetuning paradigm that adds a parametrized prefix to inputs (embeddings) to the model and trains these prefixes, leaving the original model parameters fixed.

 ## Other Approaches
 There are many potential directions for improving multilingual training and finetuning.
 We encourage you to do more literature research, and even come up with your own method!